ziap/2048-tdl/readme.md

 ## Usage

-Download and unzip the trained model [here](../../releases/latest).
+Download and unzip the trained model (4x6tuple network) [here](../../releases/latest).

 ### Build

+You can specify a N-tuple network structure when building the AI.
+The default structure is 4x6 tuples.

+If you change the network structure, you'll have to delete the trained model and train the AI from scratch.

 ```
-make
+make STRUCTURE=[nw5x4/nw4x6/nw5x6]
 ```

 ### Train model

 ```
-./2048
+./train
 ```
 You can train the model from scratch or a trained model.

-The training process can be stopped anytime by pressing x, or after 10 billion moves which take around 5.5 hours.
+Training last 100000 games.

 ### Run agent
 Parameters: